 organic. pure. natural. freshly hand-blended with love & intention in our london workshop.

-benefits of neem oil
+benefits of organic avocado oil

 UNLOCK THE POWER OF PRANA WITH FUSHI FRESH-PRESSED® OILS